San Francisco Domestic Study Program

 For details, contact Dr. Omi Jones at email@example.com.

 Application Requirements and Program Details for Spring 2014:

 First, email Dr. Jones to hold your spot on the trip at firstname.lastname@example.org

 She will then give you application instructions (including the ones below):

-1 Short Essay: How do you imagine the program in San Francisco to contribute to your personal or career aspirations?
+- Essay addressing how you imagine the program in San Francisco to contribute to your personal and/or career aspirations.
 Be as specific as possible.
 (250 Words)

-Note: Interviews with Dr. Jones will be scheduled upon receipt of application.
+Note: All materials should be submitted to email@example.com.
+Interviews with Dr. Jones will be scheduled upon receipt of application.

-The Fillmore Project: Performance Ethnography - Dr. Omi Osun Joni L. Jones - Spring 2014
+Performance Ethnography - Dr. Omi Osun Joni L. Jones

 This course is a companion to Ethnographic Methods.
 Students will shape the research gathered in Ethnographic Methods into a public performance.
+NO PERFORMANCE EXPERIENCE IS NECESSARY!
 The students will explore ethics, collaboration, accountability, simultaneity, and activist research in devising the performance.
 The techniques will include Everyday Life Performance, personal narratives and dialogic communication.
 The performance based on research from the Fillmore District will be presented at SFSU, the African American Art and Culture Complex and Stanford University.